weichseltree/quantumflow/README.md

 # QuantumFlow

 ## Installation
 This project can be run locally or on the cloud in Google Colab.
 To install, download the repository to your computer or into Google Drive.
 The default folder on Google Drive is **Projects/QuantumFlow**.
-If you want to save if in any other folder you will have to change the first code cells in the notebooks to use your path.
+If you want to save it in any other folder you will have to change the variable `notebook_path` in the first code cell in every notebooks to your path.

 Some notebooks are best set to use a GPU instance in Google Colab.
 Note that every notebook will need create its own VM to run in.
-You should close unused Sessions via Runtime->Manage Sessions.
+You should close unused sessions via Runtime->Manage Sessions.

 The required python packages are: